 Undergraduate Credit Hours

-A minimum of 90 credit hours (or equivalent) from a regionally accredited undergraduate institution and the completion of the required courses below prior to matriculation.
+A minimum of 90 credit hours (or equivalent) and the completion of the required courses below prior to matriculation.

 - Biology with Lab - one academic year with laboratory experience.
 Advanced placement credits cannot be used to satisfy this requirement; upper level courses should be taken if granted advance placement credits.

 - General/Inorganic Chemistry with Lab – one academic year.

 - Organic Chemistry with Lab - one academic year.
 A semester of biochemistry (with or without lab) may substitute for the 2nd semester of organic chemistry.

 - Mathematics – one semester of college level mathematics, calculus or statistics highly recommended.

 - English – any non-science courses that involve expository writing will satisfy this requirement.